PermaRP/PermaRP/README.md

 # PermaRP
-An addon for permanent Roleplaying in DarkRP
+An Garry's Mod addon for permanent Roleplaying in DarkRP
 ## Features
 * Make door ownership permanent
 * Save player positions
 ## Known Bugs
-* Fix that sometimes locked door titles show up weird or not at all
+* Fix that locked door titles show up weird or not at all (issue #3)
 ## TODO
-* Improve code quality
 * Save vehicles
 * Implement a (improved!)
 PermaProp replacement